-GCPL will soon launch Connect Gwinnett, a new and innovative initiative that will allow customers to check out WiFi hotspots from the library.
+GCPL has launched Connect Gwinnett, a new and innovative initiative that will allow customers to check out WiFi hotspots from the library.
 The program helps expand the library’s efforts to increase access to technology and information throughout Gwinnett County.

-Customers can begin checking out a Connect Gwinnett WiFi kit, which includes a T-Mobile 4G LTE wireless hotspot, usb cable, and wall charger, on Monday, April 24.
+Customers can now checkout a Connect Gwinnett WiFi kit, which includes a T-Mobile 4G LTE wireless hotspot, usb cable, and wall charger.

 Each kit requires a Full Access or Branch Out library card and may be checked out for three weeks at a time.
 The hotspots do not renew.